How To Use A Squat Rack

 To set the safety bars you should start by performing a few empty-bar squats.
 This is so that you can make a mental note of how deep you go and where the safety bars should be placed.
 Place the bars at the depth you think you need.
 Then perform another set of empty bar squats to test it.
 If necessary; adjust the bars up and down until you find the perfect height.

 Mistakes to avoid when you use a squat rack

 The first and most important mistake you should avoid is not trying at all.

 Squat rack use can take some getting used to, but once you are comfortable with the rack you will be able to reap its many rewards.

 Form and foot position

-Even the most experienced lifters have to check themselves regularly, so just because you know how to squat, doesn’t mean you can afford to let your standards slip.
+Even the most experienced lifters have to check themselves regularly.
+So just because you know how to squat, it doesn’t mean you can afford to let your standards slip.

 Always ensure that you are positioned well, squatting with good form and are not rushing!

 Avoid loading too much weight too soon.
 This is called ‘ego lifting’.
 Don’t do it, it’s not worth it.